gholler-sopra/hydrator-plugins/core-plugins/docs/RowDenormalizer-batchaggregator.md

 ----------
 In case a field value is not present, it will be considered as NULL.

-For Example,
+Consider the following cases:

 If keyfield('id') in the input record is NULL, then that particular record will be filtered out.

 If namefield('attribute') or valuefield('value') is not present for a particular keyfield('id') value, then the denormalized output value for that namefield will be NULL.

 If the user provides output field which is not present in the input record, then it will be considered as NULL.